 From those answers, I found some really interesting numbers, even though I only had data on 24% of the forms.
 Extrapolating the data on that subsection of forms out to all of our forms, I found that we would save approximately 3,057 hours per week.

 We have a lot of external-facing forms and we embed a lot of GovOS forms into the city website for all kinds of different purposes.
 So when I was looking into this, I wasn’t really expecting these to be our top forms:

 - New Construction Inspection Request (for Fire Department; 10,302 submissions)

 - Anonymous Crime Tips (6,032 submissions)

-For the fire department, it’s a form that as they get submitted any time someone wants to do construction work.
+For the fire department, it’s a form that gets submitted any time someone wants to do construction work.
 So you could see how those submissions would add up quickly.
 We have it designed so that the form is embedded just a little bit further down in the content of the page.

 GovOS was kind enough to maintain some custom styling for us so that this is in line with the appearance of our site and it looks native as a web form just embedded right in the page.
 It’s relatively simple to do—it’s just an embedded script that we have to include.